-Best-Selling WordPress Themes
+Best-Selling WordPress Themes at ThemeForest

 If you’re unsure which theme to buy, I recommend taking a look at the best-seller list.

-An important thing to note about top-selling themes on ThemeForest is that they’re almost all multipurpose.
-This means they all come loaded with heaps of customisation options, the potential to create multiple layouts, and various inbuilt-functionalities you won’t usually be able to find in their simpler counterparts (such as built-in drag-and-drop page builders, sliders and image galleries).
+An important thing to note about top-selling themes on ThemeForest is they’re almost all multipurpose.
+This means they all come loaded with heaps of customisation options, the potential to create multiple layouts, and various built-in features that you won’t usually be able to find in their simpler counterparts (such as built-in drag-and-drop page builders, sliders and image galleries).

-Avada (246,000+ Sales)
+Avada (802,000+ Sales)

 — by ThemeFusion.

-X Theme (119,000+ Sales)
+X Theme (221,000+ Sales)

 — by Themeco.

-– by AndonDesign.
+— by UX-themes.

 The Downsides of ThemeForest